-6.12 CLEANING THE FUEL-BED / GLASS PANEL
+6.10 CLEANING THE FUEL-BED / GLASS PANEL

 We do not recommend cleaning of the coals or fuelbed components as these are fragile and damage may result.
 None of these parts must be washed or exposed to any cleaning agents or water.
 Any damaged parts must be replaced by contacting your dealer or telephoning BFM Europe Ltd. on the number stated on the rear cover of this book.
-The coals must only be replaced with a complete and genuine replacement set and the fire must never be run with the wrong number or damaged coals or pebbles.
-The fuel-bed must be carefully reassembled as stated in section 6.9/6.10, pages 75-83.
+The coals must only be replaced with a complete and genuine replacement set and the fire must never be run with the wrong number or damaged coals.
+The fuel-bed must be carefully re-assembled as stated in section 6.8